-Setting Description 0x08 (default) Threshold for maximum luma edges to be interpreted as noise
+Setting Description 0x08 (Default) Threshold for maximum luma edges to be interpreted as noise

-PEAKING_GAIN[7:0], Luma Peaking Gain, Address 0xFB[7:0]
+PEAKING\GAIN[7:0], Luma Peaking Gain, Address 0xFB[7:0]

 This filter can be manually enabled.
 The user can select to boost or to attenuate the mid region of the Y spectrum around 3 MHz.
 The peaking filter can visually improve the picture by showing more definition on the picture details that contain frequency components around 3 MHz.
 The default value on this register passes through the luma data unaltered.
 A lower value attenuates the signal, and a higher value gains the luma signal.
-A plot of the responses of the filter is shown in Figure 33.
+A plot of the filter's responses is shown in Figure 27.

+Setting Description

-Setting Description 0x40 (Default) 0 dB response
+0x40 (Default) 0 dB response

+0X40 (Delault) o db lespolise

-DNR_TH2[7:0], DNR Noise Threshold 2, Address 0xFC[7:0]
+DNR\TH2[7:0], DNR Noise Threshold 2, Address 0xFC[7:0]

 The DNR2 block is positioned after the luma peaking block and, therefore, affects the gained luma signal.
-It operates in the same way as the DNR1 block, but there is an independent threshold control, DNR_TH2[7:0], for this block.
+It operates in the same way as the DNR1 block, but there is an independent threshold control, DNR\TH2[7:0], for this block.
 This value is an unsigned, 8-bit number used to determine the maximum edge that is interpreted as noise and, therefore, blanked from the luma data.
-Programming a large value into DNR_TH2[7:0] causes the DNR block to interpret even large transients as noise and remove them.
+Programming a large value into DNR\TH2[7:0] causes the DNR block to interpret even large transients as noise and remove them.
 As a result, the effect on the video data is more visible.
 Programming a small value causes only small transients to be seen as noise and to be removed.